juspay/services-flake/doc/keycloak.md

 ### Import Realms

-A realm listed under `realms` with `import = true` (the default) and a `path` set is imported on start up, provided the realm does not already exist.
+A realm listed under `realms` with `import` set is imported on start up, provided the realm does not already exist.
-The `path` may be relative to the `process-compose` working directory or a Nix store path.
+The `import` path may be relative to the `process-compose` working directory or a Nix store path.

 ```nix
 {